Computer Information Systems Technology

 3

-CIS 297 : Co-Op for Cis II
+CIS 297 : Co-Op for CIS II

 This course is part of a seires wherin the student works in a degree/program related job.
 Emphasis is placed on student’s work experience as it integrates academic knowledge with practical application through exposure to computer practices in informational technologies environment.
 The grade is based on the student’s productivity, content of a descriptive report submitted by the student, and student development and assessment of a learning contract.